hercule115/myMMS/README.md

 # myMMS

-# myMMS
-Get tides from Mauritius Météorological Service
+Get tides from **Mauritius Météorological Service**

 The goal of this tool is to retrieve the tides information provided by metservice.intnet.mu.
 Results are provided as a JSON entity.

 2 modes are available:
 - Local/Standalone mode: You run the tool locally from the system it is installed on.
 If no date is provided on the command line, today's tides are provided.
 - Remote mode: You retrieve the information over the network using the URL: http://server:5002/mymetservicetides/api/v1.0/tides/[mmddyy].
   If the date is not provided, today's date is used.

 Examples:
   python3 myMetServiceTides.py          # Get today's tides